oracle-livelabs/security/accessgovernancee2e/event-based-review/event-based-review.md

 ## Task 4: Perform Data load in OAG console

 1. In the Oracle Access Governance Console, access the navigation menu by selecting the Navigation Menu icon.
-Select **Service Administration → Connected Systems.**
+Select **Service Administration → Orchestrated Systems.**

     ![Data Load](images/data-load.png)

-2. In the **Connected Systems** screen, select the **Manage** button for the Oracle Access Governance connected system you want to manage.
+2. In the **Orchestrated  Systems** screen, select the **Manage** button for the Oracle Access Governance Orchestrated system you want to manage.

 3. Select the **Load data now** option from the **Actions** drop-down menu in the top right-hand corner.
 This will initiate a data load which you can track the status of in the **Activity Log.** Refresh screen and wait for the status to be **Successful**